hollyschinsky/phonegap-app-touchstonejs/README.md

 1. Clone the project
 2. Create a phonegap project
     `$ phonegap create myApp`
-3. Replace the `www` folder and the `config.xml` file with the `www` folder and `config.xml` from my sample project cloned in step 1
+3. Replace the `www` folder and the `config.xml` file with the `www` folder and `config.xml` from my sample project cloned in step 1.
+Also copy in the
+`resources` folder for the custom icons and splash screens to be used.
-4. *Serve* the app via the PhoneGap CLI (`$ phonegap serve`) or via PhoneGap Desktop
+4. *Serve* the app via the PhoneGap CLI (`$ phonegap serve`) or via the [PhoneGap Desktop Application](https://github.com/phonegap/phonegap-app-desktop)
-5. Consume the app with the PhoneGap Developer app on your mobile device
+5. Open the PhoneGap Developer app on your mobile device (availabel from app stores) and connect to the IP Address your app was served on.

 See the [PhoneGap Docs Quick Start](http://docs.phonegap.com/getting-started/2-install-mobile-app/) for more details on this process.

 ### Overview
 If you want to make changes on your own you'll need to